maximoortelli/Portfolio-setup-and-mobile--first/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Portfolio: finish mobile version <a name="about-project"></a>
+# 📖 Portfolio contact form and finish mobile version. <a name="about-project"></a>

-  Proyect Review is an exercise where I will create my first review.
-The goal here is to master all of the tools and best practices learned about in previous steps to use them in all Microverse projects and most likely in my future job as well.
+  Portfolio contact form and finish mobile version is an exercise where I will add a contact form to my portfolio.The goal here is to master all of the tools and best practices learned about in previous steps to use them in all Microverse projects and most likely in my future job as well.

 ## 🛠 Built With <a name="built-with"></a>